Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method: Experiments

 \subsection{Visualization of Adversarial Examples}

+The imperceptibility of perturbation is an important part of the adversarial attack.
+We guarantee it with the JND constraint.
+Meanwhile, to verify the effectiveness of the JND constraint, we calculated the perceptual similarity between the adversarial example and its original image with two metrics.

-For an intuitive exhibition, we show the visualization of adversarial examples in Fig.~\ref{fig:vis}.
+For an intuitive exhibition, we show the visualization of adversarial examples generated on the LIVE and CLIVE datasets in Fig.~\ref{fig:vis_live} and Fig.~\ref{fig:vis_clive}, respectively.
 It is noticeable our adversarial examples show good similarity with the original images.
-The perturbations generated by our method are more concentrated in the high-frequency region, like the balustrade in (a), and the rocks in (c).
-Other methods tend to have more perturbations in the low-frequency region, like the body of the sky in (a) and (b), which are easier to be captured by the human eye.
-It implies the necessity of our constraint of attack directions.
+The perturbations generated by our method are more concentrated in the high-frequency region, like the rocks in Fig.~\ref{fig:vis_live}~(c), and the black wires in Fig.~\ref{fig:vis_clive}~(b).
+Other methods tend to have more perturbations in the low-frequency region, like the sky in Fig.~\ref{fig:vis_live}~(c), and the wall in Fig.~\ref{fig:vis_clive}~(b), which are easier to be captured by the human eye.
+It implies the necessity of our constraint with $\textbf{Mask}_{\text{edge}\cup\text{sal}}$.
+On the other hand, our attack performs a good invisibility on the blurred images like Fig.~\ref{fig:vis_live}~(c) and Fig.~\ref{fig:vis_clive}~(d).
+In contrast, the other three attack methods generate textures that appear unnatural in these images, resulting in poor invisibility.